 Most organisations say they listen to their employees.
 They run annual engagement surveys, set up feedback channels, and talk about "open door policies" in all-hands meetings.
 And yet, study after study shows the same thing: employees feel unheard.
 Gallup estimates that disengaged workers cost the global economy $8.8 trillion a year.
 Not because companies aren't asking, but because they aren't doing anything with the answers.

-Employee voice is the idea that every person in your organisation can speak up, be heard, and know that their input shapes decisions.
-It is not just about listening.
-It is about acting on what you hear and closing the loop so employees know their voice mattered.
+Employee voice is the formal discipline of giving every person in your organisation a way to speak up, be heard, and see their input shape decisions, and then closing the loop so they know their voice mattered.
+It is not just listening.
+It is acting, and reporting back.

-This guide walks through what an employee voice programme looks like, how to set one up, and how to measure its impact.
+This guide walks through what an employee voice programme looks like, how to set one up in eight practical steps, how to measure its impact, and the five failure modes that kill most programmes in the first year.

-An employee voice programme is a formal system for employees to share ideas, concerns, feedback, and suggestions—and for leadership to respond, act on, and report back results.
-Unlike suggestion boxes (where ideas disappear) or employee surveys (which capture moment-in-time feedback), a voice programme is ongoing.
-Employees can raise issues anytime, management evaluates them systematically, and people know what happened as a result.
+An employee voice programme is a formal system for employees to share ideas, concerns, feedback, and suggestions, and for leadership to respond, act on, and report back results.
+Unlike suggestion boxes (where ideas disappear) or point-in-time employee surveys (which capture a moment in time and then go quiet), a voice programme is ongoing.
+Employees can raise issues any time, management evaluates them systematically, and people know what happened as a result.

 Key elements of an employee voice programme:

 - Systematic evaluation.
-Ideas and concerns are reviewed against clear criteria
+Ideas and concerns are reviewed against clear criteria, not individual preference.

-- Safety and psychology.
-Speaking up does not risk your job or reputation
+- Psychological safety.
+Speaking up doesn't risk your job or reputation.

 Why Employee Voice Matters